Urinary meatus: In human males

-The male external urethral orifice is the external opening or urinary meatus, normally located at the tip of the glans penis, at its junction with the frenular delta.
-It presents as a vertical slit, possibly bounded on either side by two small labia-like projections, and continues longitudinally along the front aspect of the glans, which facilitates the flow of urine micturition.
+The male external urethral orifice is the external opening of the urethra, normally located at the tip of the glans penis, at its junction with the frenular delta.
+It presents as a vertical slit, and continues longitudinally along the front aspect of the glans, which facilitates micturition.
 In some cases, the opening may be more rounded.
 This can occur naturally or may also occur as a side effect of excessive skin removal during circumcision.
 The meatus is a sensitive part of the male reproductive system.

 In human females

-The female external urethral orifice is the external opening of the urethra, from which urine is ejected during urination.
-It is located about 2.5 cm behind the clitoris and immediately in front of the vagina in the vulval vestibule.
+The female external urethral orifice is where urine exits the urethra during urination.
+It is located about 2.5 cm behind the clitoris and immediately in front of the vaginal opening in the vulval vestibule.
 It usually assumes the form of a short, sagittal cleft with slightly raised margins.
 To its left and right are the openings of the Skene's glands.

 Some evidence exists to suggest that the clitoral-urinary meatus distance (CUMD) in human females relates to the ease with which the female may achieve orgasm through penetrative sex.
 Orgasm from penetration alone is observed to be more likely as CUMD decreases.

 Evidence also suggests that decreased distance from the vaginal opening to the urethral meatus is associated with recurrent post-coital urinary tract infections.
 Surgical repositioning of the distal urethra to prevent recurrent post-coital urinary tract infections has been employed with some success by Russian physicians.